jnozzi/cocoadev.com/markdown/FileCopyProgress.md

 ----
 On the original question...

-How about using General/NSFileHandle readInBackgroundAndNotify on the input file?
+How about using NSFileHandle readInBackgroundAndNotify on the input file?
 It should get you where you want with very little effort.
 ----

 The code above doesn't handle resource forks or other metadata.
-General/NSFileManager does (as of 10.2).
-Also take a look at the General/FSCopyObject sample code from DTS. -- General/FinlayDobbie
+NSFileManager does (as of 10.2).
+Also take a look at the FSCopyObject sample code from DTS. -- FinlayDobbie

 ----

 Why not just periodically check the size of the destination file against the size of the source file, and set the progress bar accordingly?
-This should take care of accuracy, forks, etc., while still letting the OS do its thing. �General/DustinVoss
+This should take care of accuracy, forks, etc., while still letting the OS do its thing. �DustinVoss

 --